 Looking after your skin

 Looking after your skin is vital in the run-up to the wedding.
 Not only is flawless skin an integral part of the final makeup look, but all the stress in the build-up to the wedding can lead to breakouts or dry skin.

 Your skin takes around 4 weeks to renew itself so you need to get into a good skincare routine at least a month before the big day.
-You may also want to take a vitamin supplement that is made to boost your skin?s health.
-As well as cleansing and moisturising twice a day, it?s a good idea to invest in a good quality eye cream and moisturiser that suits your skin.
+You may also want to take a vitamin supplement that is made to boost your skin’s health.
+As well as cleansing and moisturising twice a day, it’s a good idea to invest in a good quality eye cream and moisturiser that suits your skin.
 Use a face/sheet mask to feel pampered and importantly implement a (BHA) exfoliant into your daily regime.

 Facials are a great way to boost your skin’s radiance and get a really thorough cleanse.
 It’s a good idea to start getting monthly facials 6 months before the big day.
 This means that by the time of your trial your skin will be in great condition.
 If you know you don’t react to a specific facial, it can be nice to get one the week before the wedding for optimum skin on the big day.

 Just wanted to say thank you so so much for the amazing work you did at the wedding!
 My make up stayed flawless throughout the whole day and I don’t know when I’ve seen my mum look so beautiful.
 I would have no hesitation at all in recommending you to anyone who needed a makeup artist You were also just a lovely, friendly and calm presence on the day which really helped!
 Aarohi Shah